k2-fsa/sherpa/docs/source/onnx/install/aarch64-embedded-linux.rst

    cd $HOME/software

    # Note: the following toolchain gcc 7.5 is for building shared libraries.
-   # Please see below to use gcc 10 to build static libaries.
+   # Please see below to use gcc 10 to build static libraries.
    #
    # You would get link errors if you use gcc 7.5 to build static libraries.
    #